WeiDUorg/weidu/README-WeiDU-Changes.txt

     merge new strings into an old traification.
   * REPLACE_BCS_BLOCK takes EVAL and optcase.
   * WHEN conditions in *_MATCH and *_TRY work correctly.
+  * DECOMPRESS_BIFF is documented but works differently from before (old way should still work but is deprecated).
+It also won't destroy BIFFV1 files.

 Version 231:
   * Fixed a bug that caused DISABLE_FROM_KEY to delete random files instead